lucia-auth/lucia/documentation-v2/content/guidebook/sign-in-with-username-and-password/nextjs-app.md

 ---
-title: "Sign in with email and password in Next.js App Router"
+title: "Sign in with username and password in Next.js App Router"
 menuTitle: "Next.js App Router"
 description: "Learn the basic of Lucia by implementing a basic username and password authentication in Next.js App Router"
 ---